Altuve and Javier lead Astros to 8-5 win at Rangers as Houston closes to 2-1 in ALCS

 Texas lost for the first time this postseason after a 7-0 start.
 Three-time Cy Young Award winner Max Scherzer was gone after four innings in his first outing in more than a month after recovering from a strained shoulder muscle.

-Javier set a franchise record for the defending champion Astros by extending his postseason scoreless streak to 20 1/3 innings.
-That streak ended in the fifth when rookie Josh Jung hit the first of his pair of two-run homers.
+Javier set a franchise record for the defending champion Astros by extending his postseason scoreless streak to 20 1/3 innings until the fifth, when rookie All-Star starting third baseman Josh Jung hit the first of his pair of two-run homers.

-Javier improved to 4-0 in his four career postseason starts, allowing just five hits.

-“I always try to have the same mentality.
-These moments are extremely special for me,” he said through a translator.
-“When it comes to the game, just try to stay focused, try and attack the strike zone.”

-A 26-year-old Dominican right-hander known as “El Reptil,” Javier limited the Rangers to two runs and three hits over 5 2/3 innings in his second win in these playoffs.
-He threw 51 of 85 pitches for strikes.
+“He’s got that fastball, his rises a little bit, and hitters have a tough time,” Rangers manager Bruce Bochy said.
+“He’s been throwing well in the postseason.
+We knew that coming in, we had our hands full.”

+After going 7-1 in his first 14 starts this year, Javier had a 7.27 ERA over a 13-game stretch.
+He went more than a month without a win before six scoreless innings in the regular-season finale Oct.
+1 at Arizona, an 8-1 victory that clinched the AL West title.

-Ryan Pressly, the third reliever, worked the ninth for his third save of the playoffs, inducing Jung’s game-ending, double-play grounder.
+Ryan Pressly, the third reliever, worked the ninth and induced Jung’s game-ending, double-play grounder for his third save this postseason.

-Martín Maldonado, the catcher wearing reptile-skin spikes in reference to his pitcher’s nickname, and Yordan Alvarez both had two-run singles for the Astros, who scored five runs with two outs.
+Jose Altuve homered while Martín Maldonado, the catcher wearing reptile-skin spikes as a nod to his pitcher’s nickname, and Yordan Alvarez both had two-run singles for the Astros.
+They scored five runs with two outs.

-Game 4 is Thursday night and Game 5 will be Friday afternoon.
+Game 4 is Thursday night, when José Urquidy pitches for Houston and Andrew Heaney starts for the Rangers.
+Game 5 will be Friday afternoon.

 The Astros are 40-45 at home this year, losing three of four in the playoffs.
 But they have won 17 of their last 20 road games, including both at Minnesota in the AL Division Series and three during a record-setting sweep at Globe Life Field in early September, when they homered 16 times and outscored Texas 39-10.